Options - File Manager

 If this box is checked, then an END command on the last open Edit/Browse tab will terminate SPFLite..

 If not selected, then following the close of the last active Edit/Browse tab, you will be switched to the File Manager Tab.
 Note also that if you right-click any file tab or File Manager tab, it is treated exactly the same as if an END command were issued for that file or for the File Manager.

 If this box is checked, then each Delete or Purge action selected for a file will result in a confirmation prompt before the file is actually processed.
 Files are deleted with the D line command and the CANCEL DELETE primary command; and are purged with the U line command and the CANCEL PURGE primary command.

 The confirmation will tell you whether the file will be Recycled or will be Purged (permanently deleted) depending on the Recycle option you have set, and gives you a chance to change your mind by clicking No.

 If not selected, the Delete or Purge will proceed without this prompt.
 Because this helps you avoid deleting files by mistake, you are encouraged to enable this option.

 If this box is checked, when the File Manager is activated it will display a Help legend at the bottom of the screen, showing File Manager line command codes and other information.
 Once you have used File Manager for a while and can remember these codes, the Help display lines can be removed to reclaim some screen space for displaying more file names, by unchecking this box.

 If this box is checked, then the file dates in the FM list will be color coded to highlight the files which have been accessed most recently.
-This highlighting is based on two date 'boundaries':
+This highlighting is done using the following colors to mean:

 For information on setting the specific colors for RED and BLUE highlighting see Options -> Screen -> Screen Colors